-Note: You are not limited to throwing NSException objects.
+You are not limited to throwing NSException objects.
 You can throw any Objective-C object as an exception object.
 The NSException class provides methods that help in exception processing, but you can implement your own if you so desire.
+You can also subclass NSException to implement specialized types of exceptions, such as file-system exceptions or communications exceptions.